Doctor Mustardie

 Treated as dirt from dawn till sleep,

-Hearts being filled with hatred deep,
+Hearts being filled with hatred deep.

 Cut off from news of the outside world,

-Sullenly keeping the flag unfurled.
+Silently keeping the flag unfurled.

 Striving to keep alive your hope,

-Finding at times its beyond your scope.
+Finding at times it's beyond your scope,

-Drugging yourself with rumours as dope.
+Drugging yourself, with rumours as dope.

 Setting new values on trivial things,

-The beauty and grace of butterfly wings.
+The beauty and grace of butterfly's wings.

-Seeing that life without freedom is vain,
+Learning that life without freedom is vain,

-Seeing new meanings in higher things
+Seeing new meaning in higher things

 Thus did they treat the King of Kings.

-Finding at last if you’ve eyes to see,
+Finding at last, if you've eyes to see,

-His glorious truth fixed by God’s decree,
+This glorious truth, fixed by God's decree,

-As long as the soul is unchained you’re free,
+As long as the SOUL is unchained, YOU'RE FREE,